Random field theory-based p-values: A review of the SPM implementation: Background

-Three additional random fields that derive from Gaussian random fields are of central importance in RFP.
-These fields, often referred herein under the umbrella term \textit{statistical random fields}, can be considered the random field analogues of the $Z\text{-},T\text{-},$ and $F\text{-}$distributions \citep{Shao2003}.
+Three additional random fields that derive from Gaussian random fields are of central importance in RFT.
+These fields, often referred herein under the umbrella term \textit{Gaussian-related random fields}, can be considered the random field analogues of the $Z\text{-},T\text{-},$ and $F\text{-}$distributions \citep{Shao2003}.
 Following \citet{Worsley1994} and \citet{Adler2017}, we define these fields as follows: